 We will then issue a demand letter to your employer outlining your charges against them.
 This serves as the first notice that a discrimination lawsuit may result if the matter cannot be resolved outside of court.
 If your employer responds to the letter, we will work on your behalf to negotiate a pre-suit settlement.

 If the matter cannot be resolved during these pre-suit discussions, the next step is to file your complaint.
 Once the complaint is filed, your employer has an additional 35 days within which to answer your complaint before discovery begins.
 Discovery can take over a year, depending on the case.
 During discovery, interviews are conducted, documents are exchanged and depositions are taken.
-Everything learned in discovery can then be used during trial.
+Everything learned in discovery can then be used during a trial.

 It is our goal to help our clients understand each step of this legal process as it occurs.
 We will keep you informed and answer any questions you may have.
 Likewise, we will spend many hours asking you specific questions about your experiences in an effort to get a complete understanding of how the discrimination took place.
 Many discrimination cases utilize circumstantial and anecdotal evidence since most who discriminate take steps to prevent hard proof from being available.
 Be prepared for thorough questioning from us as well as opposing lawyers during the discovery process and resulting trial.